Preservation Awards Application FAQs

 I am submitting the application on behalf of my company, organization, etc. What are my responsibilities?

 The person submitting the application will be the Conservancy’s primary contact for the award cycle.
-You are responsible for ensuring that the application is complete and for notifying other members of the project team of the award.
+They are responsible for ensuring that the application is complete and for notifying other members of the project team of the award.
+All applicants will be notified of the jury’s decision.

 When should I expect to hear back about the status of my application?

-Applications for the 2021 Preservation Awards are due on Friday, January 8, 2021 by 5:00 p.m.
-We will confirm receipt of all applications and payments within one week.
+Applications for the 2024 Preservation Awards are due on Friday, December 8, 2023, by 5:00 p.m.
+We will confirm that your application is complete within a week.
 If we need to coordinate a site visit, we will follow up separately.

-We will notify all applicants of the jury’s decisions in 2021 before we publicly announce the award recipients.
+We will notify all applicants of the jury’s decisions in spring before we publicly announce the award recipients.

 Will the Conservancy accept late submissions?